-Because of their upbringing sheltered kids have a sense of entitlement and feel they should have their way.
+Because of their upbringing, sheltered kids have a sense of entitlement and feel they should have their way.
 They were not told by their parents that they are not the center of the universe and they must learn to cooperate with others.
 Because they have a high sense of specialness, they often become quite unhinged when situations are not in their favor.

 Easy Target for Bullies

-Many such children are often prey for school bullies because they did not develop the social and/or street savvy needed to survive the school environment.
+Many such children are often prey for school bullies because they did not develop the social and street savvy needed to survive the school environment.
 Bullies usually target children who are quite defenseless and extremely vulnerable.
 In other words, bullies do not attack children who possess self-confidence, social and street savvy, because they know it would be a losing battle.
 In a study of 197 kindergarteners published in the Journal of Abnormal Psychology, researchers concluded that:

 OP children are often not respected by their peers because of their infantile mannerisms.
 Their peers consider them utter misfits.
-Such children do not have the bounce and competitiveness that children from free range environments often possess.
+Such children do not have the bounce and competitiveness that children from free-range environments often possess.
 They are often needy and dependent at an age when gradual independence should occur.

 Academically Ahead, Socially Behind

 Oftentimes, OP children are years behind in development in comparison to their peers.
 Of course, when parents excessively infantilize their children, it makes them socially, emotionally, and psychological retarded.
 Even though these children earn high grades, they lack common sense.
-Other children sense this and these children are often targeted not only by bullies but other stronger children.
+Other children sense this and these children are often targeted not only by bullies, but other stronger children.

-Lack of Knowledge of Age-Appropriate Life Situations
+Lacking in Knowledge of Age-Appropriate Life Situations

 These kids are sheltered and not aware of age-appropriate life situations.
-An overprotected 13-year-old often acts if he or she is several years younger than their actual chronological age.
+An overprotected 13-year-old often acts as if he or she is several years younger than their actual chronological age.
 They are also overly dependent upon their parents as they were seldom, if ever, allowed to independently explore their social environment as other children do.

-While their free range peers are free to explore adolescence in all its intricacies, the overprotected teenager is either kept under a severely tight rein and/or overly scheduled in activities of their parents' choosing.
+While their free-range peers are free to explore adolescence in all its intricacies, the overprotected teenager is either kept under a severely tight rein or overly scheduled in activities of their parents' choosing.
 They are treated more like children than like the burgeoning independent adults they are becoming.